Complete guide to Coffee Caffeine Content (Which has most?)

 For healthy adults, 400 mg of caffeine is considered safe; that is four regular 8 oz cups of drip coffee or three double shots of espresso.

-400 mg of caffeine is only safe for healthy adults; that amount is not safe for teens or young children.
+Note that 400 mg of caffeine is only safe for healthy adults only.
+That amount is certainly not safe for teens or young children.

 Pregnant or breastfeeding women should also limit their caffeine usage to 200 mg per day.

-Caffeine has benefits and there are many ways caffeine might be good for you.
-Such as it:
+There are many ways caffeine can be good for you.
+Such as the caffeine:

 • Improves the energy level